sgall17a/encodermenu/README.md

 We have to write the main_menu last because it will refer to branchs above.
 In this case our display will show "Patterns" then "Trees" then "Brightness" as we turn the rotary encoder.
 If we click the "go" button (I use the switch on the shaft that comes with the encoder I used ) a function associated with the menu item will be executed.
 If we click on "Patterns" the patterns menu we defined in the line above will show.
 Similarly for the "tees" menu.
 However if we click on Brightness we will excute a brightness function.
 This allows us to enter an integer value for brightness.
 (More on this later).

-### Going back up the menu
-If we click on a menu we go further into the tree down a branch,   or we hit a leaf.
-But what if we want to go back up the tree?
-In this simple Menu we go back back by executing a back function that pops us back at the first item in the previous menu.
-I find this is intuitive and works well plus it does not require any extra hardware.

 An alternative would be to provide a back button.
 Another alternative is to get some extra events off our simple button (like long-press or double click)  I will show how this can be done later.
 (The menu uses  uasyncio which  has  a good primitives libary from Peter Hinch that allows us to easily program for long presses or double clicks)